 Arithmetic stressing quantification and manipulative skills and applications for students who are deficient in that subject.

-Required of all students who score 14 or less on the CUNY Math Assessment Test.
+Required of all students who fail the Arithmetic portion of the COMPASS Math Skills Test and have passed the CUNY/ACT in Reading.

-~ MAT 0M200 - ALGEBRA (0 crs.
+~ MAT 0M200 - INTRODUCTORY ALGEBRA (0 crs.
 4 hrs. - 4 equated crs.)